 Yes!
 However, we must work within the constraints of the EPA, the FAA, Your State and Local Laws.
 For example, here in California, we are required to have written permission from the land owner or governing agency of the location we will be scattering over.
 We will make every attempt to get the permission for your desired location, or something very close.
 If you would like help in determining a location, please visit our locations page.

 Yes!
 There are laws with strict guidelines we must follow to “co-mingle” cremated remains.

 Yes! we offer services for your pet.
 You can also be scattered along with your pet, however there are strict guidelines we must follow.
 For pet memorial products, please visit: Peternity.

 Yes!
 We can scatter just a portion of the cremated remains.
 If you would like to purchase a keepsake urn, or other memorial products, please visit: Cremations Solutions.`

 Yes!
 But please don’t try this without knowing how to do it or without the right equipment.
 We have all heard the stories of how it can go terribly wrong.
 With the consultation service I will handle all the paperwork for you as well.
 If you are a commercial pilot, and want to start an scattering business, I can offer you a business consultation as well.

-How do I mail cremated remains?
-The US Postal Service is the only carrier that allows shipment of cremated remains.
-Please mail the cremated remains via Priority Mail Express.
+The US Postal Service is the only carrier that will mail cremated remains.
+Please mail cremated remains via Priority Mail Express.
 They must be labeled as cremated remains and shipped with an inner container, placed in an outer container (we recommend the free Priority Express Box).
 Please check the “signature required” box on the mailing label.
-For more information Read more here.
+For more information on how to mail cremated remains Read more here.